dhicks/argmaps/04-interdependent.md

 (3) [C]: I should get an A.
 ```

-Alternatively, copy-and-paste the following at the top of your map's definition.
-Numbering the premises will probably be less tedious.^[If you're using Obsidian, you can [set up a template](https://help.obsidian.md/Plugins/Templates) to easily create a new argument map with this extra bit at the top.]
+Alternatively, copy-and-paste the following (called a [YAML header](https://monashdatafluency.github.io/r-rep-res/yaml-header.html)) at the top of your map's definition.
+Numbering the premises will probably be less tedious.

 ```
 ===